manuGil/GitCoDev/gitcodev/lesson3.md

 Mention GitLab at TU Delft as an alternative for a collaborative platform: https://gitlab.tudelft.nl/
 :::

+(check-in)=
 ### 3.1.3.
 Collaborating
 **[5 min]**

 Participants are invited as collaborators to the **check-in** repository.
+A template to create a new repository is available in the [check-in template](https://github.com/manuGil/check-in-template).
  Participants must have permission to merge pull requets.

-1. Demo on how to invite collaborators using the [check-in repository.](https://github.com/manuGil/check-in)
+1. Demo on how to invite collaborators using the **check-in** repository.

-2. Paticipant accept inviation via email or GitHub GUI.
+2. Paticipant accept inviation via email or GitHub notifications.

 ````{card}
 Exercise 1 --- Startig with Collaboration [10 mins]